West Colfax Avenue / US 40 and Miller Street

 Plans for Greater Denver's fifth mall-type shopping center were originally proposed in December 1953.
 A group of investors acquired land for a prospective COLFAX-LAKEWOOD TRADING CENTER, but their plans eventually fell through.

-By the late 1950s, Los Angeles' May Shopping Centers, Incorporated had taken over the project.
-They broke ground for WESTLAND CENTER on January 5, 1959.
-Attending the groundbreaking were Morton D. May (president of May Company), David May II (Executive vice president of May Company), David S. Touff (general manager of May D & F) and T.W.
+Ground was finally broken for WESTLAND CENTER on January 5, 1959.
+Attending the ceremony were Morton D. May (president of May Company), David May II (Executive vice president of May Company), David S. Touff (general manager of May-D & F) and T.W.
 Henritze (Denver Division manager of Safeway Stores).

-The complex was developed on 41 acres, located 9.3 miles west of the Colorado Capitol, in an unincorporated section of Jefferson County.
-WESTLAND CENTER was designed by Welton Becket & Associates, of Los Angeles, and Raymond Harry Ervin & Associates, of Denver.
-The open-air complex, originally encompassing approximately 302,000 leasable square feet, consisted of a main retail level and service basement.
+WESTLAND CENTER was developed on 41 acres, located 9.3 miles west of the Colorado Capitol, in an unincorporated section of Jefferson County.
+The complex was designed by Welton Becket & Associates, of Los Angeles, and Raymond Harry Ervin & Associates, of Denver.
+The open-air mall, originally encompassing approximately 302,000 leasable square feet, consisted of a main retail level and service basement.

 The Westland Cinema was twinned in the early 1980s and sold to Mann Theatres in June 1984.
 May D & F shuttered their WESTLAND store in February 1989.
 By this time, the shopping complex was in a downward spiral.
 A 38 million dollar wrecking ball renovation commenced in late 1992.
 The mall structure, save for Sears and two peripheral buildings, was bulldozed.